abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ## Migration Guides

-There are some changes in this version that may effect your applications.
+There are some changes in this version that may affect your applications.
 Please see the following migration guides, if you are upgrading from v5.3.0:

 * [ABP Framework 5.3 to 6.0 Migration Guide](//TODO: link!!!)
 * [ABP Commercial 5.3 to 6.0 Migration Guide](//TODO: link!!!)